Life is lived for a purpose, and money is just a means.

 Fast forward to today: I’m married, still in a fast-paced career, still writing, still budgeting, but have realized that there’s an even better way to live.
 Maybe all that intensity inside could be used for my financial future.
 And maybe it’ll be more fulfilling to share that journey with others – this time, intentionally.

-Our motto here: saving you money, saving your future.
+Our motto here: saving you money, saving your future, finding your purpose.

 In my career, I am a writer, a consultant, and a speaker; I have interviewed across all types of media, written for various outlets, and worked alongside some of the best professionals in my business.

 But none of that is as rewarding as watching individuals’ lives change as a result of conversations and sharing about finances.
 So here, I am exploring those conversations related to personal finance.
-I love helping others with finances and hope to share our story as well.
+It even drew me into a job as a part-time financial planner.
+I love helping others with finances and love sharing stories about lives changing.

 What’s the goal?